JafarAkhondali/dservgun-bighfi-securityfix-233636/Tasks.md

 Kick user text box should only be visible to users with appropriate permissions.

 ### Enable oauth2 login
-Support oauth2.
+Support oauth2. -- long overdue.

 ### Integrate with JIRA (from the client)
 Create a jira account to allow users to reduce friction in reporting bugs/issues.

 ### Add lambda support to the dsl
-Create simple lambda functions to allow users greater control.
+Create simple lambda functions to allow users greater control. -- Use the interpreter loop thread.

 ### Setup an R server
 The current process is not ideal, where the call to the r script happens in the same vm, although, the